-THE COMPLETE THAILAND MOTORBIKE INSURANCE GUIDE 2026
+THE COMPLETE GUIDE 2026

+⚠️ Critical: Thailand ranks #9 globally for road fatalities (WHO 2023).
 Over 70% of tourist injuries involve motorbikes.
 74% of all road deaths are motorcyclists.
 Read this before you rent.

 THE HARD DATA